sandersn/manual/Typescript-compiler-implementation.md

-Typescript delays the work needed to stitch together this information until it's needed (as usual), hoping that (1) it won't be needed and (2) it won't be that hard to retrieve in the common case.
-Usually I add that (3) it will be cached, but I don't that's the case for JSDoc right now.
+Typescript delays the work needed to stitch together this information until it's needed (as usual), hoping that (1) it won't be needed and (2) it won't be that hard to retrieve in the common case and (3) that once cached it will be needed again.

+Fortunately, `getJSDocType` conceals this work from you pretty well.
+If you're in the checker, that's probably all you'll need, except perhaps related functions like `getJSDocReturnTag` (to get the return type of a Javascript function) or `getJSDocTemplateTag` (to get the type parameters of a Javascript function).

 ### Trivia